nidhiy7/Power-BI-Interview-Question-Fresher/README.md

 - Use table variables or temporary tables to store intermediate results.
 - Consider using query folding to push some calculations back to the data source.

+##38) What are KPIs in Power BI?
+- KPIs (Key Performance Indicators) in Power BI are visual elements that show the performance of specific metrics against predefined goals. \
+- Examples :
+1) Sales Revenue KPI: This KPI measures the total sales revenue against a target or goal.
+It may use a trend analysis to show the performance over time, indicating whether the revenue is above or below the target.

 ## 41) What is PowerBI Gateway ?
 - The Power BI Gateway is a tool that facilitates the connection between on-premises data sources and the cloud-based Power BI service.
 It enables secure data transfer and ensures data freshness in Power BI reports and dashboards
 -  There are two types of Power BI Gateways: